frederikvig/nyum/_recipes/vanillekipferl.md

 ---

-> Turn the Dough out onto a Working Surface and knead the Dough gently until smooth.
+> Turn the Dough out onto a working Surface and knead the dough gently until smooth.

 ---